CAiriau/FundAeroSuite/README.md

 ### Documentation
 * The book of exercices and problems provide the text and notations and some results.
-* Documentation of Fortran codes can generated with _Oxygen_
+* Documentation of Fortran codes can generated with _Doxygen_
-* Documentation of Python codes can be generated with ... (to add the tool)
+* Documentation of Python codes can be generated with _Doxygen_

 ## history of the sources

 The initial fortran codes have been written in 2011 for a course in compressible aerodynamics at Toulouse III university.
 It has been improved for the content of the first book "Aerodynamique Fondamentale" published in 2016 (Cépadues ed.
 Toulouse) and revised for the new book ("Exercices et problèmes d'aérodynamique fondamentale") which will be pubished around July 2019.

-The python sources have been written for the new book in 2017 and 2018.
+The python sources have been written for the new book in 2017, 2018 and 2019.